Everybody is Entitled to Equity

 In addition to composing stories, the team also wrote and designed a pamphlet to inform Sierra College students about available resources on the Rocklin campus.
 What makes the Equity Pamphlet different is that it sums up resources across campus like a “one-stop-shop.”

-The Pamphlet has QR codes and descriptions of resources designed for various demographics of students, a marked map of the Rocklin Campus indicating where the resources are, all in a format that is user-friendly.
+It has QR codes and descriptions of resources designed for various demographics of students, a marked map of the Rocklin Campus indicating where the resources are, all in a format that is user-friendly.

 Editor’s Note